 Ch 121 ab.
 Atomic-Level Simulations of Materials and Molecules.
 Ch 121 a: 9 units (3-0-6) second term; Ch 121 b (1-1-7) third term.
 Prerequisites: Ch 21 a or Ch 125 a.
-Atomistic-based methods for predicting the structures and properties of molecules and solids and simulating the dynamical properties.
-The course will highlight theoretical foundations and applications of atomistic simulations to current problems in such areas as biological systems (proteins, DNA, carbohydrates, lipids); polymers (crystals, amorphous systems, copolymers); semiconductors (group IV, III-V, surfaces, defects); inorganic systems (ceramics, zeolites, superconductors, and metals); organometallics, and catalysis (heterogeneous and homogeneous).
-Part a covers the basic methods with hands-on applications to systems of interest using modern software.
-The homework for the 1st 5 weeks emphasizes computer-based solutions.
-For the exams and 2nd 5 weeks of the homework each student selects a short research project and uses atomistic simulations to solve it.
-For part b each student selects a more extensive research project and uses atomistic simulations to solve it.
+Application of Atomistic-based methods [Quantum Mechanics (QM) and Molecular Dynamics (MD)] for predicting the structures and properties of molecules and solids and simulating the dynamical properties.
+This course emphasizes hands-on use of modern commercial software (such as Jaguar for QM, VASP for periodic QM, and LAMMPS for MD) for practical applications and is aimed at experimentalists and theorists interested in understanding structures, properties, and dynamics in such areas as biological systems (proteins, DNA, carbohydrates, lipids); polymers (crystals, amorphous systems, co-polymers); semiconductors (group IV, III-V, surfaces, defects); inorganic systems (ceramics, zeolites, superconductors, and metals); organo-metallics, and catalysis (heterogeneous, homogeneous, and electrocatalysis).
+Ch121a covers the basic methods with hands-on applications to systems of interest using modern software.
+The homework for the first 5 weeks emphasizes computer based solutions.
+For the second 5 weeks of the homework each student proposes a short research project and uses atomistic simulations to solve it.
+Ch121b each student selects a more extensive research project and uses atomistic simulations to solve it.
 Instructor: Goddard.

 Ch 122.
 Structure Determination by X-ray Crystallography.
 9 units (3-0-6); first term.
 Prerequisites: Ch 21 abc or instructor's permission.
 This course provides an introduction to small molecule X-ray crystallography.
 Topics include symmetry, space groups, diffraction by crystals, the direct and reciprocal lattice, Patterson and direct methods for phase determination, and structure refinement.
 It will cover both theoretical and applied concepts and include hands-on experience in data collection, structure solution and structure refinement.
 Instructor: Takase.

-Ch 125abc.
+Ch 125 abc.
 The Elements of Quantum Chemistry.
 9 units (3-0-6); first, second, third terms.
-Prerequisite: Ch 21 abc or an equivalent brief introduction to quantum mechanics.
-A first course in molecular quantum mechanics consisting of a quantitative treatment of quantum mechanics with applications to systems of interest to chemists.
-The basic elements of quantum mechanics, the electronic structure of atoms and molecules, the interactions of radiation fields and matter, scattering theory, and reaction rate theory.
-Instructors: Cushing (a), Chan/Miller (b), Weitekamp (c).
+Prerequisites: Ch 21 abc or an equivalent brief introduction to quantum mechanics.
+A treatment of quantum mechanics with application to molecular and material systems.
+The basic elements of quantum mechanics, the electronic structure of atoms and molecules, the interactions of radiation fields and matter, and time dependent techniques relevant to spectroscopy will be covered.
+The course sequence prepares students for Ch 225 and 226.
+Instructors: Cushing (a), Weitekamp (b), part (c) not offered 2019–20.

 Ge/Ch 127.
 Nuclear Chemistry.
 9 units (3-0-6).
 For course description, see Geological and Planetary Sciences.

 Ch/ChE 140 ab.
 Principles and Applications of Semiconductor Photoelectrochemistry.
 9 units (3-0-6); second term.
-Prerequisite: APh/EE 9 ab or instructor’s permission.
+Prerequisite: APh/EE 9 ab or instructor's permission.
 The properties and photoelectrochemistry of semiconductors and semiconductor/liquid junction solar cells will be discussed.
 Topics include optical and electronic properties of semiconductors; electronic properties of semiconductor junctions with metals, liquids, and other semiconductors, in the dark and under illumination, with emphasis on semiconductor/liquid junctions in aqueous and nonaqueous media.
 Problems currently facing semiconductor/liquid junctions and practical applications of these systems will be highlighted.
-Instructor: Lewis (a), part b Not offered 2018–19.
+Instructor: Lewis (b), part a Not offered 2019–20.

 Ch 143.
 NMR Spectroscopy for Structural Identification.
 9 units (3-0-6); third term.
 Prerequisites: Ch 41 abc.
 This course will address both one-dimensional and two-dimensional techniques in NMR spectroscopy which are essential to elucidating structures of organic and organometallic samples.
 Dynamic NMR phenomena, multinuclear, paramagnetic and NOE effects will also be covered.
 An extensive survey of multipulse NMR methods will also contribute to a clear understanding of two-dimensional experiments.
 (Examples for Varian NMR instrumentation will be included.)
-Instructor: Virgil.
+Not offered 2019–20.

 Ch 144 ab.
 Advanced Organic Chemistry.
 9 units (3-0-6); first term.
 Prerequisites: Ch 41 abc; Ch 21 abc recommended.
 An advanced survey of selected topics in modern organic chemistry.
 Topics vary from year to year and may include structural and theoretical organic chemistry; materials chemistry; macromolecular chemistry; mechanochemistry; molecular recognition/supramolecular chemistry; reaction mechanisms; reactive intermediates; pericyclic reactions; and photochemistry.
-Instructor: Robb (b), part (a) Not offered 2018–19.
+Not offered 2019–20.

 Ch 145.
 Chemical Biology of Proteins.
 9 units (3-0-6); first term.
 Prerequisites: Ch 41 abc; Bi/Ch 110 recommended.
 An advanced survey of current and classic topics in chemical biology.
 Content draws largely from current literature and varies from year-to-year.
 Topics may include the structure, function, and synthesis of peptides and proteins; enzyme catalysis and inhibition; cellular metabolism; chemical genetics; proteomics; posttranslational modifications; chemical tools to study cellular dynamics; and enzyme evolution.
 Instructor: Ondrus.

 Ch/ChE 147.
 Polymer Chemistry.
-9 units (3-0-6), second term.
+9 units (3-0-6), first term.
 Prerequisite: Ch 41 abc.
 An introduction to the chemistry of polymers, including synthetic methods, mechanisms and kinetics of macromolecule formation, and characterization techniques.
-Not offered 2018–19.
+Instructor: Robb.

 ChE/Ch 148.
 Polymer Physics.
 9 units (3-0-6).
 For course description, see Chemical Engineering.

-Ch 153 ab.
+Ch 153 abc.
 Advanced Inorganic Chemistry.
-9 units (3-0-6); second, third terms.
+9 units (3-0-6); second (Ch 153 a), third (Ch 153 c offered in 2019–20, alternating with Ch 153 b in subsequent years) terms.
 Prerequisites: Ch 112 and Ch 21 abc or concurrent registration.
 Ch 153 a: Topics in modern inorganic chemistry.
 Electronic structure, spectroscopy, and photochemistry with emphasis on examples from the modern research literature.
-Ch 153 b: Applications of physical methods toward the characterization of inorganic and bioinorganic species.
-A range of spectroscopic approaches will be covered.
-Instructors: Gray, Winkler (a), Peters (b).
+Ch 153 b: Applications of physical methods to the characterization of inorganic and bioinorganic species, with an emphasis on the practical application of Moessbauer, EPR, and pulse EPR spectroscopies.
+Ch 153 c: Theoretical and spectroscopic approaches to understanding the electronic structure of transition metal ions.
+Topics in the 153bc alternate sequence may include saturation magnetization and zero-field splitting in magnetic circular dichroism and molecular magnetism, hyperfine interactions in electron paramagnetic resonance spectroscopy, Moessbauer and magnetic Moessbauer spectroscopy, vibronic interactions in electronic absorption and resonance Raman spectroscopy, and bonding analyses using x-ray absorption and/or emission spectroscopies.
+Instructors: Gray, Winkler (a), Hadt/Peters (c).

 Ch 154 ab.
 Organometallic Chemistry.
 9 units (3-0-6); second, third terms.
 Prerequisite: Ch 112 or equivalent.
 A general discussion of the reaction mechanisms and the synthetic and catalytic uses of transition metal organometallic compounds.
 Second term: a survey of the elementary reactions and methods for investigating reaction mechanisms.
 Third term: contemporary topics in inorganic and organometallic synthesis, structure and bonding, and applications in catalysis.
-Instructor: Peters (a), part b Not offered 2018–19.
+Instructor: Peters, Agapie (a), part b Not offered 2019–20.